 On the other hand, insulation will prevent your pipes from freezing which, we can’t stress this enough, is really bad for your household.

 The best way to insulate your pipes is by placing a pre-slit pipe foam you can find in the hardware stores.
 Cut it to size, tighten it with duct tape, and you are done.

 7. Run fans in reverse

 This might sound a bit stupid, but if you have fans in your home and run them in reverse (which should be clockwise), they will push the hot air to the bottom, leaving you with warm feet.
-Since warm feet is equal to eternal happiness, you can change your whole attitude just by the click of a button.
+Since warm feet are equal to eternal happiness, you can change your entire attitude just by the click of a button.